Stand Build Regulations

 Raised Platforms

-Areas accessible to general public that are on platforms of 200mm and over, need to be surrounded by railings.
+Areas accessible to the public that are on platforms of 200mm and over, need to be surrounded by railings.
 These must have a height of at least 1.10m and have at least a top, middle and bottom railing provided.

 Evidence of structural soundness must be provided for platforms on request by the organiser.